LogoPro Blog - Logo News, Opinions and Discussion

 Wednesday, April 13, 2011

-We started to work on a new format for LogoPro in 2007 – the new site went ‘live’ in March 2011.
-Four years may sound rather a long time to give a website a new look.
+We started to work on a new design for LogoPro in 2007 – the new site went ‘live’ in March 2011.
+Four years may sound a long time to give a website a new look.
 Here is an insight into the thinking, the designing and the effort that went into that journey.

 From the beginning we had 3 packages.
 The site was designed in the days when credit cards were given names to differentiate them, names like Gold and Platinum.
 Along the same vein, we chose to call our packaged Business Class, Business Plus and Business Advantage.
 They were on the home page as colour text links and could easily go unnoticed.
 Web design wisdom says ‘call to action’, make it super easy to buy your product or service.
 Every extra click it takes to buy is potentially a click away from your site.